 The holidays are an exciting time of good cheer, warm family traditions, and spending time with friends.
 Or, are they?

 For many people, the idea of entering a crowded room and chatting up coworkers or strangers at a party, exchanging gifts with friends, traveling from home, or attending large family gatherings can produce intense anxiety, depression, or both.

 Holiday parties are a common stressor, and they can be terrifying for people with anxiety disorders, particularly those who have social anxiety disorder.
 They may try anything to avoid such activities, but avoidance will only perpetuate fear.

-Answer the question in this year's ADAA online poll on our homepage.
-Nearly three-fourths report feeling very anxious and/or depressed or just a little bit more anxious and/or depressed than usual during the holiday season.
+In a recent ADAA online poll, nearly three-fourths report feeling very anxious and/or depressed or just a little bit more anxious and/or depressed than usual during the holiday season.

 You Can De-Stress